 Position: Chair.
 Originally from London, I now live in Southsea with my wife Jane and we share our home with our three dogs and three cats.
 I have three grown-up children and a granddaughter.

-My early work experience on leaving school was gained in food retail management for the Portsea Island Cooperative Society, where I worked for seven years.
-I then had a number of driving jobs until I returned to full-time education as a mature student in 1993 and eventually graduated from the University of Portsmouth with a history degree in 1997.
+My early work experience was gained in retail management, a variety of driving jobs and customer service roles.
+I returned to full-time education as a mature student in 1993 and eventually graduated from the University of Portsmouth with a history degree in 1997.

-During my time in affordable housing my passion for equality of opportunity was nurtured as I worked closely – and later more strategically – with a number of vulnerable client groups.
+During this time my passion for equality of opportunity grew as I worked closely – and later more strategically – with a number of vulnerable client groups.
 I also gained my first experiences of life in the social-enterprise sector.

-Fearing that, as a disabled man approaching 50 years of age, I may never work again, I started to write.
-I had previously written a couple of history books in the late 1990s and had always said that I would write fiction one day.
-Encouraged by Jane, initially I used this simply as a cathartic, distracting and creative outlet in order to improve my mental health.
-Yet I found that I still had something to say and, with that in mind, I wrote my first novel.
-I self-published in November 2016 and my book received a good number of positive reviews, which was pleasing.
-Spurred on by this modest success, I am now part-way through writing my second book.
-I also play in a local band which helps to keeps me busy.
+To pass the time and I started to write.
+I had previously written a couple of history books and had always thought that I would write fiction one day.
+Encouraged by Jane, I wrote my first novel, ‘No Way Out’.
+Spurred on by a modest number of positive reviews, I am now writing my second book.
+I also play the drums in a local band – The Glorias – which keeps me out of mischief!

 Here is a recent recording of my Express FM interview with Darren Gamblen